One thing you don't want to learn from Apple

 Ready to rumble?

-Keep your business on a strict direct marketing diet for at least 6 months.
-Cut the crap, purge the junk and your direct marketing efforts will pull through.
-Don’t let anything else slip through the net.
-Direct response marketing is the most affordable and effective way for your local business to reach your audience.
+Keep your business on a strict direct-response marketing diet for at least 6 months.
+Cut the crap, purge the junk and your marketing efforts will pay off.
+Don’t let anything else slip through the cracks.
+Direct response marketing is the most affordable and effective way for you to reach your audience.